 Start your adventures at Heroes’ Square.
 It is best to arrive early at this historically significant site to beat the crowds and have the opportunity to take great photographs.

 When you are done exploring Heroes’ Square, take the metro (Line 1) to the Opera House.
-With just one day in Budapest, there is no time for a tour, but one can still explore the masterfully painted and decorated foyer.
+With just one day in Budapest, there is no time for a tour, but one can still explore the masterfully painted foyer and the splendid exterior.

 There are several cafes and eateries around St. Stephen’s Basilica, so this is the perfect opportunity to grab some lunch and coffee.

-Now, it is time to explore Pest a bit more by taking a scenic route from the basilica to the Parliament Building.
-Walk towards Október 6. u. and follow the road until it ends at Liberty Square.
+Now, it’s time to venture to the Parliament Building via a scenic route.
+From the Basilica, walk towards Október 6. u. (about two blocks west) and follow the road northward until it ends at Liberty Square.
 This square is home to several monuments, including the Memorial for Victims of the German Occupation and a statue of President Ronald Reagan.
-When you finish walking through Liberty Square, continue wandering towards Kossuth Lajos Square, which is where you will find the Parliament Building (you cannot miss it!).
+After exploring Liberty Square, take Vécsey u., towards Kossuth Lajos Square, where you’ll discover the Parliament Building (you cannot miss it!).

-After a few moments of taking pictures and marveling at the size of the Parliament Building, hop on tram #23 (there is a stop next to the building) to the Széchenyi István tér stop, where you will walk a few feet to the stop for bus #16.
+After a few moments of taking pictures and marveling at the size of the Parliament Building, hop on tram #23 (there is a stop next to the building) to the Széchenyi István tér stop.
+From there, walk a few feet to the stop for bus #16.
 This bus will take you across the Széchenyi Chain Bridge and up the hill to Matthias Church and the Fisherman’s Bastion.
-Here, you will not only explore a beautiful historic church but be greeted with magnificent views of the Danube River and Pest.
+Here, you will not only explore a beautiful historic church but also be greeted with magnificent views of the Danube River and Pest.

 It has been a long day of sightseeing, and I am sure you have worked up an appetite!
 Take bus #16 back to Pest and make your way to either Vígvarjú Étterem or Gerlóczy Kávéház for a delicious dinner.
-For more information on these great restaurants, visit my guide to dining in Budapest post.
+For more information on these great restaurants, visit my Budapest dining guide.

 Multi-Day Itinerary Ideas

-If staying in Budapest for a few days, I highly recommend that travelers take some time to meander through the city and not just rush from site to site.
-In this city, there are so many hidden art and architectural gems that are waiting to be discovered!
-I lost count of the number of sculptures I came across during my three-day visit.
+For travelers with more time in Budapest, I highly recommend taking some time to meander through the city, rather than rushing from site to site.
+One thing that I loved about Budapest was the numerous hidden art and architectural gems waiting to be discovered!
+I lost count of the number of sculptures and uniquely decorated buildings I came across during my three-day visit.

 Another suggestion is that travelers grab a cup of coffee and sit on a bench by the Danube River.
 It’s definitely a great way to relax and take a break from sightseeing.